-Helping Boys Dream
+Helping Boys Dream Initiative

 “I want to be an office cleaner,” Devante told me when I asked him what he thought he’d be doing at 26.
 “Like my dad.”

 Walking in the footsteps of a loved one is admirable.
-We just have to ask why and how those ideas and ambitions are formed.
+We need to ask why and how those ideas and ambitions are formed.
 Children aren’t necessarily just a product of their circumstance, they’re a product of their (and others’) expectations.
 My hope is to work with boys and young men of color to expand their understanding of their sense of self, potential and place in the world.

 ACTIVITIES: All 6 mentees will be involved in 13 sessions.
-Each session involves yoga and mindfulness workshop, group mentoring and a workplace field trip.
+Each session involves a yoga and mindfulness workshop, group mentoring and a workplace field trip.
 The yoga and mindfulness helps center the mentees and reconnects them to their uninhibited, uninfluenced Self.
 The group mentoring offers an open yet intimate forum for mentees to share relatable stories around growth and obstacles.
-The workplace field trips are chosen specifically to promote visibility of people of color and/or LGBTQ people in the field and includes a Q&A session with a member of staff.
+The workplace field trips are chosen specifically to promote visibility of people of color and/or LGBTQ people in various sectors and includes a Q&A session with a relatable member of staff.
 Field trip sectors will span: performing arts, design, STEM, business, public service and sports.

 OUTPUTS: The pilot program is scheduled to commence during the summer of 2019 with daily sessions for one week, Monday to Friday.
 After these intensive sessions aimed to bolster connection and camaraderie among mentees, monthly sessions will take place on a chosen weekend day from October 2019 to May 2020.
 This culminates in: 13 hours of yoga and mindfulness; 13 hours of group mentoring; 26 hours of field trips; 13 hours of workplace Q&A sessions.